jonathadv/ksokoban/README.md

 The middle mouse button undoes the last move, and the middle button with the CONTROL key redoes.

-Right button together with the SHIFT+CONTROL+ALT keys resets the game.
+Middle button together with the SHIFT+CONTROL+ALT keys resets the game.

 Authors